Found in translation

 AI gives you raw material fast.
 Humans shape it into something that actually means something.

 Most businesses don't have an output problem anymore.
-They can generate drafts and "pretty good" work all day long.
+They can generate "pretty good" material all day long.
+But "pretty good" doesn't close deals, raise rounds, convert, or make anyone remember your name.

 Date published